 Pittsburgh Steelers Defeat Buffalo Bills: The Good, The Bad, The Ugly

-Nov 10, 2013; Pittsburgh, PA, USA; Pittsburgh Steelers wide receiver Jerricho Cotchery (89) catches a touchdown pass in front of Buffalo Bills cornerback Stephen Gilmore (24) during the first half at Heinz Field.
+Nov 10, 2013; Pittsburgh, PA, USA; Buffalo Bills safety Jairus Byrd (31) is tackled by Pittsburgh Steelers wide receiver Markus Wheaton (11) after intercepting a pass during the first quarter at Heinz Field.
 Mandatory Credit: Jason Bridge-USA TODAY Sports